solidi/learning-notes/books/slack.md

 - Managers main purpose is reinvention.
 - Knowledge workers are not fungible.
 Treating them as such will increase busyness and harder for them to get useful work done.
 - Bankruptcy of inventiveness, failure to set aside resources for invention.
-- Result is stress when two mutually exclusive goal with no room for both.
+- Result is stress when two mutually exclusive goals with no room for both.
 - People under think pressure don't think faster.
 - There is a thing such as a bad schedule.
 It’s a date that is set that is missed.
 That’s it.
 - Overworked managers are doing things they shouldn't be doing.
 - Good managers have a keen sense of how much their people are contributing.
-- Second bad law of management: put yourself in as utility infielder.
+- Second bad law of management: put yourself in as a utility infielder.
 - Good management is the corporate lifeline.
 Getting rid of it is like giving blood to lose weight.
 - Star workers have good connections in the corporate environment.
 Their calls are returned faster.
 - "Were lost but we are making good time".